 In recent years the issue of control energy has become increasingly important.
 The need for load-balancing systems has increased significantly as the electricity supplied from renewable energy sources has grown.
 The unregulated introduction of electricity from renewable sources into the public grid is the primary cause for this need.
 The additional power from such sources has created a daily difference between the electrical supply and the electrical demand.

-To ensure the grid stability and to avoid a collapse, the grid operators are eager to maintain the grid frequency around 50 Hz.
+To ensure the stability of the grid and to avoid a collapse, grid operators make every effort to maintain the grid’s demand frequency at roughly 50 Hz.

-Since the surplus energy in the grid cannot simply be “consumed” and the storage of electrical energy is mostly not displayable at a large scale, installations for the use of control energy are intended to change the energy form.
+Since the surplus energy on the grid cannot simply be consumed and electrical energy is difficult to store on a large scale, systems serve to convert the form of energy for use as control energy.